fribyte-code/fribyte.no/content/tjenester.en.md

 ## Development

 We like to program at friByte, and it's likely that we can develop what you need.
-Don't hesitate to (send us an e-mail)[mailto:post@fribyte.no] to find out!
+Don't hesitate to [send us an e-mail](mailto:post@fribyte.no) to find out!

 ## Specialized services